google/comprehensive-rust/src/exercises/day-2/strings-iterators.md

 _request paths_.
 The path prefixes can contain a wildcard character which matches a full segment.
 See the unit tests below.

-Copy the following code to <https://play.rust-lang.org/> and make the tests pass.
+Edit the following code and make the tests pass.
 Try avoiding allocating a `Vec` for your intermediate results:

 ```rust